 The Scope of Gospel Transformation

 Christ came announcing the coming of a Kingdom.
 Forgiveness is what allows us to take part in that Kingdom, but forgiveness alone is not the ultimate goal.
 In the same way that sin is both individual and systemic, so Gospel transformation is both individual and systemic.
-It is the full biblical Gospel itself that demands we not content ourselves with individual transformation alone, but seek Gospel transformation in society.
+It is the full biblical Gospel itself that demands we not content ourselves with individual transformation alone, but prayerfully labor for Gospel renewal in the world, beginning in our own churches.

 An Underlying Assumption